Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Earliest start, perhaps, in school history comes after a 103-day break in practices

-Tom Herman, who has helped develop record-setting and explosive offenses in his eight previous seasons as an offensive coordinator, is in his second season as offensive coordinator/quarterbacks coach at Ohio State University.
-The 2013 season is his 15tt as a collegiate coach.
+Tom Herman has helped develop record-setting and explosive offenses in each of his nine seasons as an offensive coordinator, including his two seasons in the position of OC/quarterbacks coach at Ohio State University.

-"Tom Herman has one of the bright young minds in college football," Ohio State coach Urban Meyer said.
+"Tom Hermon has one of the bright young minds in college football," Ohio State coach Urban Meyer said.
+"His philosophies are very similar to those of my own."

 Herman coached four years at Sam Houston State (2001-04), serving as receivers coach and special teams coordinator.
 He also spent two years at Texas State (2005-06) and two years at Rice (2007-08) as offensive coordinator and quarterbacks coach.